-A Pole star is born: How Iga Swiatek crushed the odds to emerge unexpected French Open champion
+A Pole star is born: Iga Swiatek crushes the odds to emerge unexpected French Open champion

 One could be forgiven if they hadn’t heard of her before the fortnight in Paris, where she won the title with a 6-4, 6-1 win.
 But the 19-year-old from Poland has been one of the young rising stars to watch out for, with support and praise from players such as Naomi Osaka and Victoria Azarenka.

-She had never won a WTA singles title before and her only Tour-level final was in Lugano last year where she lost to 6-3, 3-6, 6-3 to the Polona Hercog.
+She had never won a WTA singles title before and her only Tour-level final was in Lugano last year where she lost to 6-3, 3-6, 6-3 to Polona Hercog.
 It was only two years back that she won the 2018 French Open doubles and Wimbledon titles on the junior tour.

 Very few juniors are able to translate their success at the senior level so quickly, even fewer players can reach and play their first Major final with such ease.

 But that’s where Swiatek stands apart.
-Not only did the teen lift her first Grand Slam – but also her first career title – with a dominant performance without dropping a set in seven matches, she did it with the command, control and confidence of a veteran top seed.
-(A player she beat in the fourth round)
+Not only did the teen lift her first Grand Slam – but also her first career title as a senior – with a dominant performance without dropping a set in seven matches, she did it with the command, control and confidence of a veteran top seed.

 There are several key numbers, a series of firsts and youngest records, Swiatek achieved and each is a reflection of the sheer magnitude of her achievement.
 Given the unpredictability of the women’s tour, it’s easy to second guess a new winner till she has proved her consistency.
 But Swiatek’s numbers reveal a certain edge indicative of a champion for the long haul.